potdukhe12/UserManager/README.md

-# CRUD_Application_Node
+# User Management System
 In this project, we are going to create node CRUD application with express and mongodb.
+And will export the data to csv file.

 #### To Run this project Clone it and install modules using
 ```